flusio/Minz/README.md

 - [Getting started: setup a project](/docs/getting_started.md)
 - [An overview of Minz classes](/docs/overview.md)

+You'll find more documentation directly in the source files.

 ## Contributing

 I'm not intended to develop features that I have no uses (sorry!)
 That being